-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? x
+C13 Yes No

+Can on-line application fee be waived for applicants with X

+financial need?

-C14 Application closing date
+C14 Application closing date \mathbf{v} Application OICOILIG auto

 C14 Yes No

 Does your institution have an application closing date? х

 C14 Application closing date (fall): 1/15

-C14 Priority date: 11/15
+C14 Priority date: 11/16

 C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than X
+C15 Are first-time, first-year students accepted for terms other than V

-the fall?
-X
+the fall? ^